Isabella of England: Empress

 By Michael's Day, Emperor Frederick II returned to Lombardy, where he summoned his wife and where he spent the winter with her.
 In September 1238, the emperor sent his wife to Andria, where Isabella remained until December, when the archbishop of Palermo escorted her back to Lombardy.
-In early 1239, Isabella spent some time in Noventa Padovana while her husband was in Padua; in February 1240 she returned to southern Italy, where the emperor soon arrived.
-Emperor Frederick II, it seems, respected and loved his wife, but in a quite strange manner: taking care of her safety and surrounding her with luxury and splendor, but keeping at a distance from himself and in company of his "harem", which included women from Arabia; in addition, James Panton writes that the empress was forbidden to communicate with all men, except for the black eunuchs around her.
+In early 1239, Isabella spent some time in Noventa Padovana while her husband was in Padua; in February 1240, she returned to southern Italy, where the emperor soon arrived.

+Emperor Frederick II, it seems, respected and loved his wife, but in a quite strange manner, taking care of her safety and surrounding her with luxury and splendor, but keeping her at a distance from himself and the company of his "harem", which included women from Arabia.
+In addition, James Panton writes that the empress was forbidden to communicate with all men, except for the black eunuchs around her.
 Isabella's brother King Henry III complained that his sister was never allowed to "wear her crown" publicly or appear as empress at public meetings.
-In 1241, when her second brother, Richard of Cornwall, went to visit Frederick on his way back from the Holy Land, only “after a few days” he was able “with the permission of the emperor and of his own free will” to visit his sister's chambers.
+In 1241, when her second brother, Richard of Cornwall, went to visit Frederick on his way back from the Holy Land, only "after a few days" was he able "with the permission of the emperor and of his own free will" to visit his sister's chambers.
 Frederick did not allow Isabella to meet her brother at court.

 Isabella died in childbirth at Foggia near Naples in 1241.
-Alison Weir dated Isabella's death between 1–6 December.
-While Kate Norgate and Mary Anne Everett Green believe that she died on 1 December.
+Alison Weir dates Isabella's death between 1–6 December, while Kate Norgate and Mary Anne Everett Green believe that she died on 1 December.
 Frederick II at the time of his wife's death was in Faenza, and Isabella's dying words were a request to her husband to continue to maintain friendly relations with her brother King Henry III.
 Isabella was buried with full honors at Andria Cathedral near Bari beside Frederick's previous wife, Queen Isabella II of Jerusalem.

 King Henry III was deeply saddened and shocked by his sister's death.
-He ordered his almoner to distribute, "for the soul of the empress, our late sister," over £200 in alms at Oxford and Ospringe; the same amount was distributed in London and Windsor.
+He ordered his almoner to distribute, "for the soul of the empress, our late sister," over £200 in alms at Oxford and Ospringe, and the same amount was distributed in London and Windsor.
 Matthew Paris lamented the death of Isabella, calling her "the glory and hope of England".